 - Cleaning the house, do gardening, watering plants, rake leaves, washing vehicle.

 - Try using stairs instead of the elevator or lift.

 - Walk the most instead of using vehicles.

 - At the office; walk to see the co-worker instead of calling or emailing.

 Aerobic exercise makes your heart beat faster, breathe harder; lungs expand, and energize the whole body.
-In addition, aerobic exercises burn some extra calories, help to lower weight, which in turn helps lowering blood pressure.
-Doing aerobic exercise for 30 minutes a day in most of the days or all days of the week provides many benefits.
-If require you can split up this 30 minutes exercise session into three of 10-minute each.
+Also, aerobic exercises burn extra calories, help to lower weight, which in turn helps lower blood pressure.

 Few aerobic exercises for hypertension